kirillkovalenko/nssm/README.txt

 does not call TerminateProcess() it is possible that the application will not exit when the service stops.

+By default NSSM will allow processes 1500ms to respond to each of the methods described above before proceeding to the next one.
+The timeout can be configured on a per-method basis by creating REG_DWORD entries in the registry under HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters.

+  AppStopMethodConsole
+  AppStopMethodWindow
+  AppStopMethodThreads

+Each value should be set to the number of milliseconds to wait.
+Please note that the timeout applies to each process in the application's process tree, so the actual time to shutdown may be longer than the sum of all configured timeouts if the application spawns multiple subprocesses.

 I/O redirection
 ---------------